haniye-sm/HR-Analysis/README.md

 !(<img width="511" alt="Picture2" src="https://github.com/user-attachments/assets/5f260327-f465-422c-ac82-b5d5c66b2aee">)

 **Goal**

 The goal of this dashboard is to transform complex data into easy-to-understand visuals, making it simpler to identify trends and patterns.
 It also aims to provide key insights about the workforce, analyze human resources data and attrition, and improve decision-making processes.

 **Tools Used**
 -	Data Cleaning – Excel - Power Query
 - Preparation & Processing   Power Query - Dax Query
 -	Data Visualization – Power BI

+**Data Cleaning**

+Apply all necessary cleaning steps, such as removing duplicates, renaming columns, and changing data types